Ukraine’s jittery new reality: ‘Work with Trump and hope for the best’

 Yet others cite more worrisome reasons the Trump impact on Russia’s war in Ukraine poses grave risks for the world.

-“It’s not right that one country can invade another country and succeed in taking it, or even part of it,” says Ivan (last name withheld), bundled up against the cold of an outside café in Kyiv’s trendy Zoloti Vorota district.
+“It’s not right that one country can invade another country and succeed in taking it, or even part of it,” says Ivan, bundled up against the cold of an outside café in Kyiv’s trendy Zoloti Vorota district.
+Like others interviewed, Ivan gave only his first name.

 “If that can be possible it means all the security agreements are useless, but we know Trump is for a cease-fire that would leave Russia with our land,” adds Ivan, a marketing student who works part time at a McDonald’s.
 “Over time that will not be good for America, and it won’t be good for world security.”

-His girlfriend, Sofia (last name withheld), who studies psychology in Kharkiv, says the world needs to remember that the war is not just a conflict over land.
+His girlfriend, Sofia, who studies psychology in Kharkiv, says the world needs to remember that the war is not just a conflict over land.
 It has become a conflict between America and Russia and the worldview that each big power represents.

 She also invokes global food security.
 “Ukraine is a breadbasket of the world,” she says, “but Russia wants to stop Ukraine from sending its food production to the world.”
 That’s another way that “Ukraine matters.”